cheomanigua/godotdoc/content/docs/c#/classes.md

 Everything inside a class is encapsulated, and the amount of encapsulation depends on the scope:

-- **Public**: the element is visible both inside and outside the class.
+- **Public**: the member is visible both inside and outside the class.
-- **Private**: the element is visible only inside the class.
+- **Private**: the member is visible only inside the class.
-- **Protected**: the element is visible only inside the class and within the child classes hierarchy.
+- **Protected**: the member is visible only inside the class and within the child classes hierarchy.

 ### 1.3.
 Polymorphism